Lapin0t/phd-manuscript/main/03_substitution.typ

 For the second isomorphism (5), taking hints both from Homotopy Type Theory~#mcite(<hottbook>, supplement: [§4.4, pp.~136--137]) and from the _view_ methodology~#mcite(<McBrideM04>, dy: 4em, supplement: [§6,
-pp.~98--102])#mcite(<Allais23>, dy: 7em), I will axiomatize only the backward map and ask that its fibers are _contractible_, i.e., inhabited by exactly one element.
-This will make the isomorphism much easier to use, enabling inversions by a simple dependent pattern matching instead of tedious equational rewriting. #yann[Ça mérite plus d'explication : qu'est-ce qu'une fibre; en quoi la rendre contractible rend l'iso plus facile à utiliser; en quoi d'ailleurs ça permet de récupérer la map forwards; inversion de quoi ?
+pp.~98--102])#mcite(<Allais23>, dy: 7em), we will axiomatize only the backward map and ask that its fibers (sets of preimages) are _contractible_, i.e., inhabited by exactly one element.
+This will make the isomorphism much easier to use, enabling inversions by a simple dependent pattern matching instead of tedious equational rewriting.

+#yann[Ça mérite plus d'explication : qu'est-ce qu'une fibre; en quoi la rendre contractible rend l'iso plus facile à utiliser; en quoi d'ailleurs ça permet de récupérer la map forwards; inversion de quoi ?
 Et plus loin, faire le lien explicitemetn avec view-cat-eq, dis toi bien que ton lecteur est lent, faut êter agile pour le lire et y reconnaitre immédiatement que c'est la contractibilité de la fibre mentionnée avant que ça exprime.]
 #guil[+1]

 As the domain of the backward map of the second isomorphism has as domain a